 Based on that, you can track your progress with:

-Regardless of the current level you are at when it comes to sharing data and insights, you have come a long way since the beginning of this article and are now quite ready to start your marathon race.
+Nonetheless, regardless of the current level you are at when it comes to sharing data and insights, the tips here will help you establish an effective strategy moving forward to help you in that race.
 Persevere and good luck!